tekperfect/devops-docs/docs/courses/13-IAC/home.md

 # 🏆 Learning Outcomes

-Students by the end of the course will be able to...
+Students by the end of the course will be able to build servers, storage, and infrastructure using Terraform.

-1. Understand operating systems
+1. Understand how Terraform is used and maintained to build infrastructure
-1. Undertand setup maintanance, and security
+1. Undertand the importance of security as it relates to IaC (Infrastrucuture as Code)
-1. Create basic scripts
+1. Create basic scripts that will allow you to install software and services post launch of operating systems and infrastructure.

 # 📚 Lessons